Home

 Omval - Rembrandt

-"The de Run mill in Omval" (circa 1688-90), {Rijksmuseum, Amsterdam}.
-Print of Jan Vincentsz van der Vinne, after Laurens Vincentsz van der Vinne.
-This etching, dated fifty years after Rembrandt’s, shows life on the river at Omval.
-It is technically a beautiful etching but it shows the difference in the treatment of subjects by Rembrandt and the freedom he breathed into his drawings and etchings.
+The de Run mill in Omval (circa 1688-90), {Rijksmuseum, Amsterdam}, is an etching made by Jan Vincentsz van der Vinne, after Laurens Vincentsz van der Vinne.
+This etching, produced about fifty years after Rembrandt’s, also depicts life on the river at Omval.
+From a technical perspective, it is a very beautiful etching.
+However, it clearly illustrates the difference in subject treatment between Rembrandt and his contemporaries, highlighting the unique freedom and expressiveness that Rembrandt brought to his drawings and etchings.

 Rembrandt (1606 - 1669)

 Rembrandt had a very strong personality, he never let himself be influenced by what people might say, conventions or fashion changes, his only concern was to represent life as it was and he let himself be guided by extraordinary inspiration and vision.
 This way of doing confused many of his contemporaries and great collectors.
-For example "The Night Watch" painting was admired but found disconcerting.
-His painting "The Conspiracy of the Batavians under Claudius Civilis" (1661), made at the request of the Amsterdam city hall, was rejected by the latter.
+For example The Night Watch painting was admired but found disconcerting.
+His painting The Conspiracy of the Batavians under Claudius Civilis (1661), made at the request of the Amsterdam city hall, was rejected by the latter.
 Finally, some of his etchings, considered immoral or vulgar, were never acquired by certain great collectors.
 His way of life was considered immoral by religious authorities and many of his contemporaries, and note that even at the peak of his glory, he was never invited to Muiden Castle, where the influential circles of Amsterdam's artistic life met.

 His sentimental life was not a long, calm river.
 In 1634, he married Saskia van Uylenburg, his great love.
 His first three children did not survive, only the fourth, Titus, lived to become an adult.
 Saskia died in 1642.
 He then started a liaison with Geertje Dircx, but then again, his new love with Hendrickje Stoffels caused a particularly dramatic break with Geertje.
 With Hendrickje, he had a daughter, Cornelia.
 Hendrickje died probably of the plague in 1663 and Titus died of the plague in 1668, a year before Rembrandt.

 His works often contain hidden messages.
-For example, the painting "The Return of the Prodigal Sun" (1668 - 1669).
+For example, the painting The Return of the Prodigal Sun (1668 - 1669).
 Rembrandt wanted to represent the prodigal son received by his father and his mother whereas on the painting only the father receives the son, he therefore suggested the presence of the mother by painting a woman's hand and a man's hand for the father.
 It is painted in such a remarkable way that it is not shocking and is not noticeable at first sight.
-In the painting "Landscape with the Stone Bridge" (circa 1638), the light which crosses a very dark and tormented sky, illuminates the canal, the bridge and the farm, places of life, while the church receives no light.
+In the painting Landscape with the Stone Bridge (circa 1638), the light which crosses a very dark and tormented sky, illuminates the canal, the bridge and the farm, places of life, while the church receives no light.

 Rembrandt, in addition being a painter, was also an art dealer and a great collector of works, various objects and clothes which he used for his paintings.
 He was in constant conflict with art dealers because he wanted the works to be paid their fair price.
 They took revenge when they could, and came to an agreement during the sale following his bankruptcy so that the prices remained ridiculously low, leading to a colossal failure.
 At the height of his glory, Rembrandt made a lot of money, but spent it easily, several factors including a hazardous investment made that he could no longer repay the mortgage for his house.
 After his bankruptcy and the sale of all his property (1656 - 1658), Rembrandt continued to paint and produced some of his most beautiful paintings.
 He received some orders, but died in misery.
 After his death there was not enough money left to pay him a grave.